fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 <p><br></p>

-My solution was to use the Public Intoxication (PI) count in Austin as the control, and to run a Causal Impact analysis.
+My solution was to use the Public Intoxication (PI) count in Austin as the control.
 Austin's PI count serves as a control for the following reasons:

 * Accounts for Austin's population growth
 * Same seasonality (weekly) as DWIs